NCH-Motion-Laboratory/configdot/README.md

     'The food section'

 You can also get comments for the items.
-For this, you need to use the dict-like syntax:
+For this, you need to use the `getitem` syntax:

-    config.food['cost']._comment

-Output:

-    'this is the cost of the recipe in euros'
+    config.food['calories']._comment

 ## Updating and dumping a config